SimonMayerhofer/enex2paperless/README.md

 LinkFieldID: 0             # Custom field ID for document linking
 TitlePrefix: false         # Whether to prefix filenames with note titles
 ConvertMarkdown: false     # Whether to convert note content to markdown
-ConvertAppleToPDF: false   # Whether to convert Apple Pages and Numbers files to PDF
+ConvertAppleToPDF: false   # Whether to convert Apple iWork files to PDF
 ConcurrentWorkers: 1       # Number of concurrent workers
 UseFilenameAsTag: false    # Whether to use the ENEX filename as a tag
 ```